MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

 Also you cann add dynamic parameters to the deployment by using `-TemplateParameterObject`.
 This object will set the parameters dynamically at deployment time.
-Object passed to the function will override parameters set in `-TemplateParameterFile` and `defaultValue`s.
+Object passed to the function will override parameters set in `-TemplateParameterFile` and `defaultValue`.

 ```powershell
 # Object will set the Parameter1 value to $Value